Drithyl/Evolution/README.md

 # Evolution
 CS Final Project simulating the workings of evolution over multiple generations of creatures.
 Concept, terrain generation and custom terrain shader based on Sebastian Lague's excellent [ecosystem simulation](https://github.com/SebLague/Ecosystem-2/tree/master).
 Most of the borrowed code has been refactored or rebuilt from the grounds up.

+More details on the goals of the project can be found in my [midterm report](https://docs.google.com/document/d/1kLYXM7bCpaHHlvhtzHdlWk9fkTlYQ4Y3WisZ4CgeYk8/edit?usp=sharing).

 ## Current Progress